Acchiappare

 [vt] [io acchiappo] to catch, to grasp, to grab

-Where does it begin, and where does it end?
-The continuous, seamless loops are not only a refined example of functional beauty but also seem to allude to an endless, unbroken loop.
+The continuous, seamless loops are not only a refined functional beauty but also seem to hint at an eternal, unbroken loop.